normanormata/norma-normata/_pages/fg.md

 11. When, over a considerable period of time, either a licentiate's services do not appear to be edifying to the church, or he is not actively seeking a call to ministerial service except for reasons of furthering his preparation for the ministry, the presbytery may, if it think proper, recall his license.
 The period of time ordinarily should not exceed two years.

-## Chapter XXII
-Calling a Minister
+## Chapter XXII: Calling a Minister
 1. A minister or licentiate may be called to ministerial service by a congregation; he may also be called by a presbytery or the general assembly, either directly or through their agencies, for work not related to any one particular congregation.
 Only ministers and licentiates may be called.

 2. All calls shall be presented to the person called only by consent of presbytery.
 No minister shall be transferred to other service without his consent.